digital-asset/daml/docs/source/json-api/production-setup.rst

 Query Store
 ***********

+.. note:: The Community Edition of Daml Connect only supports PostgreSQL backends for the *HTTP JSON API* server, but the Enterprise Edition also supports Oracle backends.

 Query store can be described as a cached search index and is useful for use-cases where we need to query large active contract sets.
 The *HTTP-JSON API* server can be configured with PostgreSQL/Oracle(Enterprise Edition only) as the query-store backend.

+.. note:: Given the cache like semantics of the query store it is safe to drop and re-initialize the database at any point

 For example to enable the PostgreSQL backend you can use the ``--query-store-jdbc-config`` flag, as shown below.